knouse1344/fbdc-react-vocalize/README.md

 Try it:  [build a web page with vocalize](http://vocalize-3.herokuapp.com/)

-Vocalize is a tool used to rapidly prototyping web frontends through natural spoken language.
-The output is standard HTML, CSS, and Javascript written by Vocalize in real-time as you talk to it.
+Vocalize is a tool used to rapidly prototype web pages through natural spoken language.
+The output is a live website (for normal people), or standard HTML, CSS, and Javascript (for nerds) written by Vocalize in real-time as you talk to it.

 Vocalize was created for the Facebook Developer Circles Community Challenge.
-This application is built using the React.js library and originally developed from the Create React App turial/codebase.
+This application is built using the React.js library and originally developed from the [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Use Vocalize